entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  84. Posterior lateral plate and posterior dorsolateral plate overlap: simple overlap (0); insertion (1).
 >  Vézina (1988); Carr (1991), Character 42; Carr and Hlavin (2010), Character 42; Rücklin *et al*.
 (2015), Character 42; Zhu Y *et al*.
 (2016), Character 42; Jobbins *et al*.
 (2022, 2024), Character 42； Xue *et al*. (submitted), Character 84.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  85. Posterior lateral plate forms part of closed pectoral fenestra: absent (0); present (1).
 > Carr (1991), Character 43; Carr and Hlavin (2010), Character 43; Rücklin *et al*.
 (2015), Character 43; Zhu Y *et al*.
 (2016), Character 43; Jobbins *et al*.
 (2022, 2024), Character 43； Xue *et al*. (submitted), Character 85.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

- 86. Ventral lamina of the posterior lateral plate ventral lamina: absent (0); present (1).
+ 86. Ventral lamina of the posterior lateral plate: absent (0); present (1).
 > Gardiner & Miles (1990), Character 22.13; Carr (1991), Character ; Carr and Hlavin (2010), Character 44; Rücklin *et al*.
 (2015), Character 44; Zhu Y *et al*.
 (2016), Character 44; Jobbins *et al*.
 (2022, 2024), Character 44； Xue *et al*. (submitted), Character 86.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  87. Spinal plate : absent (0); present (1).
 > Stensiö (1959); Carr (1991), Character 44; Carr and Hlavin (2010), Character 45; Rücklin *et al*.
 (2015), Character 45; Zhu Y *et al*.
 (2016), Character 45; Jobbins *et al*.
 (2022, 2024), Character 45； Xue *et al*. (submitted), Character 87.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  88. Spinal pit of the spinal plate : absent (0); present (1).
 > Gardiner and Miles (1990), Character 22.32; Carr (1991), Character 46; Carr and Hlavin (2010), Character 46; Rücklin *et al*.
 (2015), Character 46; Zhu Y *et al*.
 (2016), Character 46; Jobbins *et al*.
 (2022, 2024), Character 46； Xue *et al*. (submitted), Character 88.